Azure/wordpress-linux-appservice/WordPress/wordpress_azure_open_ai_integration.md

-# WordPress on Azure App Service – Simplify site creation with OpenAI
+# WordPress on Azure App Service – Simplify site creation with Azure OpenAI

 AI models can provide significant benefits to WordPress content generation by analysing vast amounts of data and generate high-quality content automatically.
 This can save content creators time and effort by automating repetitive and time-consuming tasks such as keyword research, topic selection, writing blog drafts or image generation.